pingcap/tispark/docs/userguide_3.0.md

 > **Note:**
 >
 > This is a user guide for TiSpark version >= 3.0 which is compatible with spark 3.x.
-If you are using Spark version earlier than 3.0, refer to [Document for TiSpark 2.x](./userguide_2.0.md).
+If you are using Spark version earlier than 3.0, refer to [Document for TiSpark 2.4](./userguide_2.0.md).
 >
 > TiSpark >= 3.0 is developed with Spark catalog plugin.
-If you want to use TiSpark without catalog plugin mode, please turn to TiSpark 2.5.
+If you want to use TiSpark without catalog plugin mode, please turn to TiSpark 2.5 (compatible with Spark 3.0 and 3.1)

 - [Requirements](#requirements)
 - [Recommended deployment configurations](#recommended-deployment-configurations)